Barton Farm Country Park

 Symonds Yat River Wye Circular

-A circular walk around part of the River Wye, wondering through woodland, over a rope bridge into Wales…
+A 3.5 mile circular walk around part of the River Wye, wondering through woodland, over a rope bridge…

 Dundas Aqueduct Circular

-Diverse countryside walk starting at the spectacular aqueduct before venturing through the woodland and banks…
+Diverse countryside 4 mile walk starting at the spectacular aqueduct before venturing through the woodland…